xenia-project/xenia/README.md

 Contribute!
 There's a ton of work that needs to be done, a lot of which is wide open greenfield fun.

+For general rules and guidelines please see [CONTRIBUTING.md](CONTRIBUTING.md).

 Fixes and optimizations are always welcome (please!), but in addition to that there are some major work areas still untouched: